rheijuan/Story/Story.md

 Once upon a time, in the software development firm,

-there was a programmer named Steve.
+there was a programmer named Rog.
-He was happy at his job.
+He likes cats very much.

 # Chapter 2: The Project